melih-karakoc/melih-karakoc/README.md

 # 💫 About Me:
-🔭 I’m currently working on Pisano<br>🌱 I’m currently learning ruby on rails
+🔭 I’m currently working on Pisano<br>🌱 I’m currently working with ruby on rails

 ## 🌐 Socials: